-The Company specializes in providing customized insurance, reinsurance and non-traditional risk management and financial solutions to corporate clients worldwide.
-The reinsurance coverage provided relates primarily to the Company's participation in various excess of loss property catastrophe reinsurance contracts.
+The reinsurance coverage provided for the Company's own account, relates primarily to the Company's participation in various excess of loss property catastrophe reinsurance contracts.
 The Company also participates in various quota share and excess of loss reinsurance contracts including, but not necessarily limited to, the following lines of business: property, liability, credit & surety and miscellaneous financial loss.
 Catastrophe reinsurance provides cover for liabilities arising from unpredictable events such as hurricanes, windstorms, hailstorms, earthquakes, fires, industrial explosions, freezes, floods and other man-made or natural disasters.
 The Company manages its exposures of catastrophic events and other risks by purchasing retrocessional cover for these risks and by obtaining collateral for a significant portion of these exposures.